milena-t/PhD_chapter3/README.md

 We expect X-linked genes to be more dosage compensated the more conserved they are, because dosage compensation has had more time to evolve. it kind of looks like there is a trend downwards in female-bias for A/X and both tissues, but with the large difference in sample size it is difficult to tell.
 TODO how do i analyze this properly statistically?

+All genes, grouped by logFC smaller or larger than 0:

 <p float="left">
   <img src="data/DE_analysis/conservation_rank_all_sex_bias_proportion_white_bg.png" width="100%" />
 </p>

+only significantly sex-biased genes (FDR-pval < 0.05)

 <p float="left">
   <img src="data/DE_analysis/conservation_rank_sig_sex_bias_proportion_white_bg.png" width="100%" />
 </p>